-The Studies in Language and Culture program features three specialized fields, as a rough division: a field which focuses on Comparative Studies in Language and Culture, Systems in Language and Culture, and Interdisciplinary Cultural Studies; a field which focuses on Language and Communication, and Education in Language and Culture; and a field which focuses on Language and Information Sciences, and Language and Cognitive Sciences.
+The Studies in Language and Culture program features three specialized fields, as a rough division: a field which focuses on Interdisciplinary Cultural Formations, and Culture and Representation; a field which focuses on Sociolinguistic and Communication Sciences, and Second Language Education; and a field which focuses on Theoretical Linguistics and Digital Humanities, and Language and Cognitive Sciences.
 A student will ordinarily receive research guidance from two supervisors, but there is a group supervision system in place, by which a student is allowed to seek guidance from any academic staff in the department.

 The Studies in Language and Society master course is divided into the subject sets: Wide-area Language Studies, Advanced Studies of Area Languages and Cultures, Studies of Composite Fields, and Related Research Languages, in addition to subject courses in 24 languages, each of which offers various subjects.
 Each master student will have two supervisors for research guidance, who have expertise relevant to the student’s specialist language.
 Each doctor student will work with three supervisors, regardless of the student’s specialist language.